 See more: How Many Days in Prague is Enough?

-Overall, Stare Mesto is the best area to stay in Prague for first-timers due to its super central location.
+Overall, in my opinion, Stare Mesto is the best area to stay in Prague for first-timers due to its prime location and easy access to major attractions, restaurants, and shops.
 If you book a hotel here, you will be located in the middle of the action.